 Virginia State Capitol

 Passage of HB 1919 authorized Virginia localities to establish local green banks.
 Virginia Energy is available to assist any locality considering establishing such an entity.
-Additionally, Virginia Energy is in the process of conducting a preliminary market assessment around the potential role of a statewide green bank to complement the efforts of locally established entities.
+Additionally, Virginia Energy conducted a preliminary market assessment around the potential role of a statewide green bank, termed the Commonwealth Clean Energy Financing Authority, to complement the efforts of locally established entities.
+The preliminary market assessment report can be found here.

 Property Assessed Clean Energy (PACE)